 The College of Business and Economics (COBE) is among less than 5 percent of business schools in the world that have achieved AACSB accreditation.
 AACSB-accredited schools have better programs, better faculty, better students with higher overall GPAs, more international students, more employers that recruit from them and graduates that receive better salaries.

-A course for freshman called Business for the New Generation helps students see the big picture in business and how different disciplines fit together.
-Utilizing Bloomberg Business Week, live case studies, real-time technology and guest lecturers, this course helps freshman choose majors and picture their future professional careers in order to make informed choices during their academic careers.
+A course for freshmen called Business for the New Generation helps students see the big picture in business and how different disciplines fit together.
+Utilizing Bloomberg Business Week, live case studies, real-time technology and guest lecturers, this course helps freshmen choose majors and picture their future professional careers in order to make informed choices during their academic careers. cobe.boisestate.edu

-Student demand has made the College of Engineering (COEN) is one of university’s most prestigious–and fastest growing–colleges with highly trained faculty who have vast expertise.
+Student demand has made the College of Engineering (COEN) is one of university’s most prestigious — and fastest growing — colleges with highly trained faculty who have vast expertise.
 The College of Engineering has partnerships with dozens of companies, in Idaho and across the country, to provide co-op and internship opportunities for students.
 Undergraduate students have access to emerging technology and work hand-in-hand with faculty members that are top researchers in their fields.
 Nearly $10 million a year goes to funding research opportunities for students.
+Top Rated Engineering Program, US News and World Reportcoen.boisestate.edu

-A state-of-the-art Simulation Center on campus includes a 12-bed lab designed for hands-on learning.
+A state-of-the-art simulation center on campus includes a 12-bed lab designed for hands-on learning.
 It is one of only 48 accredited simulation centers in the world.
-In addition, in 2014, Boise State’s Pre-Veterinary Program was named one of the Top 10 pre-vet colleges by Vet Tech Colleges, the premier industry guide for that field.

 The College of Innovation and Design (CID) is brand new at Boise State and unique across the country.
-Gordon Jones, the founding director of the Harvard Innovation Lab, will lead this new college that will allow students to customize their Boise State experience and gain skills that will set them apart in the workplace.
-Students can study gaming, interactive media and mobile technology; earn a Certificate in Leadership and Human Relations that will offer them perspectives and skills that are beneficial in any field of study; and much more.
+Gordon Jones, the founding director of the Harvard Innovation Lab, leads this relatively new college that allows students to customize their Boise State experience and gain skills that will set them apart in the workplace.
+Students can study gaming, interactive media and mobile technology; earn a certificate in leadership and human relations that will offer them perspectives and skills that are beneficial in any field of study; and much more.
+Reinventing Educationcid.boisestate.edu

 The new School of Public Service (SPS) is a training ground for future public servants across sectors — in government at all levels, in private business, and in nonprofits and philanthropies.
-Faculty bring their diverse skills together to tackle policy questions that transcended individual expertise and traditional disciplinary boundaries.
-The School helps to solve the most pressing problems of the day, while preparing the leaders of tomorrow through experiential learning, as well as classroom study.
+Faculty bring their diverse skills together to tackle policy questions that transcend individual expertise and traditional disciplinary boundaries.
+The school helps to solve the most pressing problems of the day, while preparing the leaders of tomorrow through experiential learning, as well as classroom study. sps.boisestate.edu

-Honors College at Boise State University offers talented, highly motivated students the personalized attention of a small liberal arts school while drawing upon the resources of a large university.
+The Honors College at Boise State University offers talented, highly motivated students the personalized attention of a small liberal arts school while drawing upon the resources of a large university.
 This community of outstanding students are challenged to become more effective thinkers, writers and leaders as they prepare for lives of meaningful work, public engagement and lifelong learning.
-Open to majors from all academic disciplines.
+The college is open to majors from all academic disciplines. honors.boisestate.edu

 Kiplinger, in naming Boise a “great college town to retire to,” July 2014